Wilhelm Wahlforss: Wärtsilä

 The new Wärtsilä Corporation lead now four units which all were barely profitable; therefore, many financial specialists expressed their doubts on the future of the company.
 However, Wahlforss restructured and developed the corporation determinedly during the 1930s.
 In 1938 the total number of employees reached 6 000.

 The acquisition put Wahlforss on pedestal; he was the chairman first in the Finnish Metal Industry Association in 1937–1942 and thereafter in the Finnish Industrial Union 1942–1946.
 During the Second World War he travelled to USA to purchase weapons.
 After the war ended, Wahlforss participated in negotiations about war reparations with Soviet Union representatives and he was sent to Paris to attend as an expert attendee in the peace treaty negotiations in 1947.
 Over 40% of all war reparations which consisted of metal products were produced by Wärtsilä.
 At the end of 1940s number of personnel in Wärtsilä reached already 11 000.

 Until 1954 Wahlforss was a member of delegation that negotiated about Soviet exports.
-In his negotiations with Soviet representatives he gained a legendary reputation; Wahlforss could only speak a couple of words in Russian and he did not know very much about naval architecture – but he was a true businessman and therefore he made a number of ship deals with Soviet Union.
+In his negotiations with Soviet representatives he gained a reputation as a businessman, making a number of deals with the Soviet Union despite not knowing very much about naval architecture and only speaking a couple of words in Russian.

 Wahlforss resigned from the position of General Manager in 1961 but he remained as board member until his death in 1969.